Killfile/RockPaperScissorsLizardSpock/README.md

 This code has lots of duplication and probably a few classes hiding inside it for good measure.
 Tighten it up as you go and don't forget to start with some tests.

+### Stretch

+You can implement the "what-beats-what" chain as a series of `if` statements, but how would your implementation change if you expected to add new "throws" every few weeks?

 ## Rules for Rock, Paper, Scissors, Lizard, Spock
 [Sheldon's explanation is the best](https://www.youtube.com/watch?v=x5Q6-wMx-K8) but, if you need it in text format...